aravind-sadharani/chandraveena/src/pages/blog.md

 ## Welcome

 Hello and welcome to my blog!
 I have been closely associated with music over a period of a few decades - as a student, as a connoisseur, and as a performer.
 It has been a journey replete with experiences and stories.
-Through this blog, I hope to share some of my experiences and thoughts regarding Indian music, World music and several other topics directly or indirectly related to music.
+Through this blog, I hope to cover a wide range of topics - directly or indirectly related to music - and not just related to Indian music, but music all around.
+Many civilisations have a history of music, and over centuries of trade across countries and continents, music has been shared too.

-Like the rest of this site, my blog articles will also be in a conversational tone.
-All opinions expressed are my own - gleaned over the years.
-You are most welcome to send your remarks and feedback.
+In keeping with the philosophy of the site, I will strive to keep a simplistic approach, and my blog articles will also be in a conversational tone.
+It would help to have some understanding of music, but not essential.
+Some articles maybe inter-related, and it would help to read them in context.
+If so, I will mention the related posts.

+All opinions expressed are my own - thoughts, experiences, experiments gleaned over the years based on my study and understanding of music.
 I may also feature guest articles from time to time from close people who are willing to share their thoughts and experiences.

+If you would like to me address any paritcular topic, please leave me a note.
+If its within my understanding, I shall definitely try to address it.

 If you have something to contribute, please leave me a note.

+You are most welcome to send your remarks and feedback.

 <notice-box>